OwenSylvia/Avenza-QGIS-Field-Mapping/ESTATE_PITCH.md

 ## Executive Summary
 This independent project serves as a premium commercial proof-of-concept for high-end private estates, multi-acre ranches, and luxury wineries looking to optimize their spatial asset management and elevate their guest experiences.
 Utilizing a 16.2-mile backcountry footprint along Refugio Pass (Santa Ynez Mountains), this project demonstrates an end-to-end framework for mobile data acquisition, interactive asset tracking, and ecological resource mapping.

-Large geographic properties face distinct challenges balancing operational logistics, fire mitigation, and customer engagement.
-This repository showcases how raw field data is successfully transformed into high-precision, software-ready deliverables (**GeoJSON** layers) that serve a dual business purpose:
+Large geographic properties face distinct challenges balancing operational logistics, fire mitigation, and guest satisfaction..
+This repository demonstrates how raw field data is converted into high-precision, software-ready deliverables (GeoJSON layers) that assist operations and improve the visitor experience:

-1. **Hospitality & Terroir Mapping:** Generating visual assets that allow estates to map environmental zoning, native habitat margins, and custom guest experiential paths.
+1. **Guest Experience & Terroir Storytelling:** Creating visual resources that enable estates to create immersive, carefully planned excursions, such as mapping native habitat boundaries, environmental zoning, and customized experience itineraries that allow visitors to uncover the core character of the land.
-2. **Operations & Risk Management:** Providing estate managers with interactive, geo-tagged hazard coordinates to deploy maintenance crews efficiently and lower property liability.
+2. **Operations & Risk Management:** Giving estate managers interactive, geotagged danger coordinates to effectively deploy maintenance teams and reduce property liability, ensuring a smooth and secure behind-the-scenes experience.

 ## Commercial Value Metrics (KPIs)
 * **Total Audited Footprint:** 16.2 Miles of Continuous Spatial Field Tracking
 * **Resource Assessment Locales:** Discrete point features logging botanical zones and pathway infrastructure.